flowerinthenight/clockbound-client-go/README.md

 }
 ```

-Check out the provided [example](./example/main.go) code for a more complete sample on how to use the client.
+Check out the provided [example](./example/main.go) code for a more complete reference on how to use the client.